brandonsliu/brandonsliu.github.io/index.md

 ![Monkey](https://accessibilibuddy.com/wp-content/uploads/2018/10/14182-Head_Scratcher_Monkey_23.07.2012.jpg)

 I am currently a second-year Computer Science student at UCSD.
 I really enjoy learning all about computer science, but it's really hard.
-So far the only program I know is
+So far the only code I know is
 ```
 bool isAwesome(Person p){
   if(p.name.equals("Brandon"){